 - Cook your asparagus (it’s good baked, pan-fried, boiled, or broiled) and serve with the salmon.

-I’ve cooked asparagus multiple ways.
+Asparagus can be cooked multiple ways.
 My favorite method of cooking asparagus is baked, topped with drizzled olive oil.
 YUM!
 This last time, however, I used a pan-fry method in an iron skillet.
 I added about a tablespoon of coconut oil in the iron skillet.
 Then I added the asparagus, enough to cover the bottom of the skillet.
 Next, I seasoned it with the Six Seasonings spices (you can use basil, salt, and garlic powder or any other seasonings you like).
 At first, I turned the burner on high.
 After the skillet became hot (sizzling, steam rising), I turned it down to low, added about a one-half cup of water, and covered it with a lid.
-I didn’t time it, but the asparagus cooked probably at least five minutes with the lid on.
+Though I didn’t time it, the asparagus cooked probably at least five minutes with the lid on.

 As I previously mentioned, these recipes are simple and easy.
 Baking salmon may be the most difficult to understand if you haven’t baked it before.
 There are recipes available on the Internet that offer detailed instructions and helpful advice on how to bake salmon.